wml-frc/CJ-Vision/docs/gettingStarted_new.md

 - This class constructs and builds an application with the name `"Example App"` (will show up in logger for anything that originates from the App).
 It then pushes a processing layer `ExampleLayer` onto the Layer stack.

 - A Layer can either be a default `Layer` or an `Overlay`.
 Layers are pushed one by one and attach/update/detach in the sequence it was added to the stack.
 If an Overlay is pushed, it will run after other layers have updated.
 E.g if Overlay1 -> Overlay2 -> Layer1 are added in that sequence to the stack.
-Then Layer1 will run first, after Overlay1 and Overlay2 will then run in that order.
+Then Layer1 will run first.
+Then Overlay1 and Overlay2 will then run after in that order.

 - The strucure for a layer is seen as follows
 ```cpp